isabelle-dr/WhatTheChord/README.md

 - make prediction on a new audio sample: using the command line or through a streamlit web app.

 I ended up an accuracy of 80% which is acceptable for the scope of the project.
 I was using data containing 42 labels with a high class imbalance, with audio files varying a lot around the 'root' chord.
 I'm planning on tuning the model to reach a higher accuracy :)
-The goal of this project is more to build an MVP model from start to finish using all steps of a data science project, and use this model for prediction smoothly.
+The goal here is to build an MVP model from start to finish using all steps of a data science project, and use this model for prediction smoothly.

 ### The chords
 The data is composed of 180 audio samples containing the following chords: